platform-experience/K18-LAB0261/guidebook.md

 	| Header        | Stock Header *(we will use the OOB header)* |
 	| CSS Variables | *Contents of [theme.css](scripts/lab-01/theme.css.txt)*|

-# Lab 2: Cloning and Creating Pages
+# Exercise 2: Cloning and Creating Pages
 ## Goal
-In this lab we will create a login page for our portal, and the home page which will allow users to view and vote on ideas.
+In this exercise we will create a login page for our portal, and the home page which will allow users to view and vote on ideas.

 ## Cloning Existing Pages
 1. In the application navigator, search for **Pages**, and open the result under the **Service Portal** application.